pjwilcoxen/satc/README.md

 Channel that it uses to communicate with its upstream parent node.
 A Channel is used to by one agent to send Msg objects to another.

-Each Channel has one main method, __send(Msg)__.
-It looks up the sender and recipient from the corresponding fields of the __Msg__ object and checks whether random denial of service filtering applies to the sender.
+Each Channel has one main method, __send()__.
+It looks up the sender and recipient from the corresponding fields of the Msg object it is given and checks whether random denial of service filtering applies to the sender.
 If so, the message is dropped.
-If not, the message is passed to the recipient via the recipient's __deliver(Msg)__ method.
+Otherwise, as long as the message is not diverted (discussed below) it is passed to the recipient via the recipient's __deliver()__ method.

-Man in the middle attacks and other interventions can be set up via each channel's __divert(old_id,new_id)__ method.
-When a diversion is present, messages originally intended for old_id are rerouted to new_id instead.
+Three hooks are available to support man in the middle attacks and other interventions.
+Message diversions can be set up via each channel's __divert_to()__ and __divert_from()__ methods.
+The first diverts all messages sent *to* a given node and the second diverts all messages sent *by* a given node.
+The *from* diversion is processed first and when both apply to a given message it takes precedence.
+Messages can be reinserted downstream from the diversions via the channel's __inject()__ method.
 Future features to be implemented:
-* Allow copy of messages rather than fully diverting them
 * Random DOS loss rates that can vary by channel
 * VPN channels that prohibit diversions
+* Authentication of senders
+* Authentication of recipients -- blocking __divert_to()__

 ## Demand